Arjun Kannan systems / workflows / signal

 Usefulness is the only test.

-If a tool does not help someone reach a better decision faster, it is furniture.
+If a tool does not help someone reach a better decision sooner, with less context loss, it is decoration.

 Understand the job first.

-Without knowing what someone is actually trying to do, you are just rearranging pixels.
+Without knowing what someone is actually trying to do, you are just moving interface chrome around.

 The model is one part.
-Context, tools, guardrails, and where it fits in someone's day, that is the rest.
+Context, tools, guardrails, evaluation, and the handoff into someone's day decide whether it matters.

 Demos lie by omission.

-What matters is whether people still reach for it on a Wednesday afternoon, mid-mess, with no audience.
+What matters is whether people still reach for it mid-work, mid-mess, with no audience and no demo to grade.

 FAQ

 I build AI that fits into how people already work.
-At ResiDesk, that means analyzing resident sentiment, building copilots for property teams, and designing agent systems that surface the right context before small problems become big ones.
+At ResiDesk, that means turning resident conversations into operational context, copilots, and agent systems that help teams decide earlier and follow through with less context loss.

 What have I built before ResiDesk?